test-compiler/MetaMut/instrumenters/my-afl-cc/README.md

 This project is a instrumenter modified from AFL++'s afl-cc.

+**Our modification**:
+1. We introduce a global counter dispatching server to make to basic block id free of collision, such collision is critical in large code base like gcc and clang.
+You may find detail about basic block collision [here](https://github.com/AFLplusplus/AFLplusplus/blob/stable/instrumentation/README.lto.md), AFL++'s solution to this problem is rather slow in practical and seems contain bug in our evaluation.
+2. We uses a compact representation of coverage map, similar to AFL++'s `trace_mini`.

 **Requirements**:
 To compile and run `my-afl-cc`, we recommend using Ubuntu (version 22.04 or later) with the following requirements.
 - `libllvm15`